-The re of Proc y of such record may be submitted to the Legislature on an annual basis. cord shall be available for public inspection.
-(See Section 5248(b) (Record curement Actions Taken Under §§5214 and 5215 of this Chapter, ssion to Legislature) of the Guam Procurement Act.)
+A copy of such record may be submitted to the Legislature on an annual basis.
+The record shall be available for public inspection.
+(See Section 5248(b) (Record of Procurement Actions Taken Under §§5214 and 5215 of this Chapter, Submission to Legislature) of the Guam Procurement Act.)

 3.27.3.
-RECOF RD OF PROCUREMENT ACTIONS (GCA Section 5249). resident or a designee shall maintain a complete record of each procurement. cord may include the following: 1.
-The date, time, subject matter and names of participants at any meeting including government employees that are in any way related to a particular procurement; 2.
-A log of all communications between government employees and any member of the public, potential bidder, vendor or manufacturer which is in any way related to the procurement; 3.
-Sound recordings of all pre-bid conferences, negotiations arising from a request for proposals and discussions with vendors concerning small purchase procurement; 4.
-Brochures and submittals of potential vendors, manufacturers or contractors, all drafts, signed and dated by the draftsman, and other papers or materials used in the development of specifications; and 5.
+RECORD OF PROCUREMENT ACTIONS (GCA Section 5249).

+The President or a designee shall maintain a complete record of each procurement.
+The record may include the following:

+- 1. The date, time, subject matter and names of participants at any meeting including government employees that are in any way related to a particular procurement; - 2.
+A log of all communications between government employees and any member of the public, potential bidder, vendor or manufacturer which is in any way related to the procurement; - 3.
+Sound recordings of all pre-bid conferences, negotiations arising from a request for proposals and discussions with vendors concerning small purchase procurement; - 4.
+Brochures and submittals of potential vendors, manufacturers or contractors, all drafts, signed and dated by the draftsman, and other papers or materials used in the development of specifications; and - 5.
 The requesting college's or division's determination of need.

 3.27.4.
-CERTI FICATION OF RECORD (GCA Section 5250). that he h Records urement award shall be made unless the President or a designee certifies has maintained the record required by Subsection 3.27.3.
-(Procurement , Record of Procurement Actions) of this Section and that it is complete lable for public inspection.
+CERTIFICATION OF RECORD (GCA Section 5250).

+No procurement award shall be made unless the President or a designee certifies that he has maintained the record required by Subsection 3.27.3.
+(Procurement Records, Record of Procurement Actions) of this Section and that it is complete and available for public inspection.
 The certificate is itself a part of the record.

 3.27.5.
-PUBLI C RECORD (GCA Section 5251).
-Procure promulg ord required by Subsection 3.27.3.
-(Procurement Records, Record of ement Actions) of this Section is a public record and, subject to rules gated by the Procurement Appeals Board, any person may inspect and copy tion of the record.
+PUBLIC RECORD (GCA Section 5251).

+The record required by Subsection 3.27.3.
+(Procurement Records, Record of Procurement Actions) of this Section is a public record and, subject to rules promulgated by the Procurement Appeals Board, any person may inspect and copy any portion of the record.

 3.27.6.
 RULES FOR PROCUREMENT RECORDS (GCA Section 5252).

 The rules promulgated pursuant to Subsection 3.27.5.
-(Procurement Records, Public Record) of this Section shall: 1.
-Protect the integrity of the bidding process; 2.
-Protect the confidentiality of trade secrets; 3.
-Establish reasonable charges for copying papers; 4.
-Provide for transcription of sound recordings; 5.
-Require public access to the record at the earliest possible time; and 6.
+(Procurement Records, Public Record) of this Section shall:

+- 1. Protect the integrity of the bidding process; - 2.
+Protect the confidentiality of trade secrets; - 3.
+Establish reasonable charges for copying papers; - 4.
+Provide for transcription of sound recordings; - 5.
+Require public access to the record at the earliest possible time; and - 6.
 Not require that the record be complete or that the procurement award be made before inspection and copying are permitted.

 3.28.
 RESPONSIBILITIES OF SUCCESSFUL BIDDER.

 3.28.1.
 GUARANTEE.

 The successful bidder must guarantee equipment offers for labor and against any defective parts, workmanship and performance for a period of not less than one (1) year after date of receipt and agree to service the equipment during the duration of the guarantee period.
-All parts found defective not caused by misuse, negligence, or accident within the guarantee period shall be replaced without any cost (including labor) to UOG.
+All parts found defective not caused by misuse, negligence, or accident within the guarantee period shall be replaced without any cost (including labor) to

+UOG.
 UOG reserves the right to require service at any time during the duration of the guarantee period.
 The bidder must also honor the manufacturer's warranty which must be submitted with the bid.

 3.28.2.
 SCHEDULE FOR DELIVERY.

 Successful bidder is to notify the President or such officer's designee, twenty-four (24) hours prior to the delivery of any item under the Invitation for Bids.
 UOG will not accept any delivery after regular working hours or on any days other than normal working days.